-The 2019 edition of the International Aeronautical and Maritime Search and Rescue (IAMSAR) became applicable 1 July 2019.
-Instead of publishing future amendments, a complete new edition will be published every three years with the next edition to be in 2022.
+The 2016 edition of the International Aeronautical and Maritime Search and Rescue (IAMSAR) became applicable 1 July 2016.
+Instead of publishing future amendments, a complete new edition will be published every three years with the next edition to be in 2019.
 IAMSAR Manual, Volume III, Mobile Facilities is to be carried onboard Safety Of Life At Sea (SOLAS) compliant merchant vessels and intended to be carried aboard other vessels, aircraft and rescue units to help with performance of a search, rescue or on-scene coordinator function, and with aspects of search and rescue that pertain to their own emergencies.
-The 2019 edition of Volume III had extensive restructuring of the document but not major change to the text, and includes "Action Cards" for use in "Own Emergencies" and for "Rendering Assistance".
+The 2016 edition includes "Action Cards" in Volume III for use in "Own Emergencies" and for "Rendering Assistance".
 This Manual can be purchased direct from the International Maritime Organization (IMO) or from selected book sellers around the world as provided under "Publication Catalogue" on the IMO web page: www.imo.org.
+(USCG)